EfiLygda/Excel-Projects/Sales Data/Datailed Results.md

 | `DEALSIZE`         | Deal size classification (Small, Medium, Large)            |

+> [!NOTE]
-**Note:** By grouping the data by `ORDERNUMBER`, it is noted that `total orders` < `number of rows`.
+> - By grouping the data by `ORDERNUMBER`, it is noted that `total orders` < `number of rows`.
-This fact, along with the fact that no dublicate rows were found, indicates that each product purchased in an order, is listed in a different row than the other ones, with the `ORDERLINENUMBER` column indicating the way that the products were placed in the order.
+>  This fact, along with the fact that no dublicate rows were found, indicates that each product purchased in an order, is listed in a different row than the other ones, with the `ORDERLINENUMBER` column indicating the way that the products were placed in the order.
+> - `PRICEEACH` column for prices > 100 is capped as 100, as per the [Dataset Author's comment on Sales column](https://www.kaggle.com/datasets/kyanyoga/sample-sales-data/discussion/82824#1188157)

 ## **IΙ.
 Univariate Analysis**